iterative/dvc.org/content/docs/command-reference/repro.md

   corresponding pipelines, including the target stages themselves.
 This option has no effect if `targets` are not provided.

-- `--pull` - [pulling](/doc/command-reference/pull) any data involved in the
+- `--pull` - [pulls](/doc/command-reference/pull) dependencies and outputs
-  stages being reproduced, if it already exists in remote storage.
+  involved in the stages being reproduced, if they are found in remote storage.
+  Note that it checks the run-cache too (available history of stage runs).

 - `-h`, `--help` - prints the usage/help message, and exit.